LIN-SHANG/InstructERC/README.md

 ## 🎥 Overview

-This repository contains the open-sourced official implementation of our work **InstructERC**, which is working process:
+This repository contains the open-sourced official implementation of our work **InstructERC**:

 [InstructERC: Reforming Emotion Recognition in Conversation with a Retrieval Multi-task LLMs Framework](https://arxiv.org/abs/2309.11911)